OnyekaEkesi/Movie_Recommender_System/README.md

 1. Data collection, cleaning and Exploratory data analysis.
 2. Model selection and training.
 3. Model evaluation and deployment: The metric of evaluation was the RMSE score which indicates the level of clustering of the the dataset.<br>
 a low RMSE score indicates better clsutering helping us to choose the best performing model.
-We worked with the SVD, SVD+, Gridsearch and NMF<br> model. among which the best performing model was the SVD.
+We worked with the SVD, SVD+, Gridsearch and NMF model. among which the best performing model was the SVD.